ElasticSA/eskb_doc_vac/README.md

  - document.*

 The pipeline will take _fields and create the excerpt.* object.
-It will then populate the 'content' semantic search field.

 This pipeline is created in do_setup_ingest() of the script